What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 2. The app redirects you to your bank's official login page — through a secure API.

 3. You log in with your credentials.
 You're giving them to your bank, not the app.
+SCA requires a second factor — phone code, biometrics, hardware token.

 5. The app receives transaction and balance data.
 Nothing else.